shao-do/ab-soft-test/README.md

 - Selenide
 - Lombok
 - Allure
-- 'Intellij IDEA' IDE

 ## Prerequisites
-In order to utilise this project you need to have the following installed locally:
+In order to utilize this project you need to have the following installed locally:
-- Java SE Development Kit 11
+- Java SE Development Kit 11 (or higher)
 - Apache Maven 3